JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 Enter a Name and a Location, which is the directory in which ButtonProject.hxproject was placed.
 Then, click Create.
 The Create button will then be replaced by an Update button and a Delete button.
 ![Image](CreateSource.png)

 Go to Package->View Packages.
 You will see the Button Project package.
-It has a green tip, which means that it is sourced from a project, as opposedd to a compiled package.
+It has a green tip, which means that it is sourced from a project, as opposed to a compiled package.
 Click the Add button to add the project.
 The Add button will be replaced by a Remove button.

 ![Image](AddProject.png)